NautilusTrader

 )

-After submission, if Binance accepts the order at a different price (e.g., 64,995.50), you will receive both an OrderAccepted event followed by an OrderUpdated event with the new price.
+If Binance accepts the order at a different price (e.g. 64,995.50), you receive an OrderAccepted event followed by an OrderUpdated event with the new price.

 Trailing stops